nealbarshes-protocols/nealbarshes-protocols.github.io/Education/OrientationResidentsFellows/DaytimeInterns.md

 See the [inpatient care workflow page](https://nealbarshes-protocols.github.io/Workflows/Inpatients.html) for details on inpatient care.

-## 2. Writing OCL H&Ps notes andat admission
+## 2. Writing OCL H&Ps notes
 You should write the admission OCL H&P and admission orders on patients getting admitted to your vascular surgery team.
 The on-call senior resident must write a separate consult note.

 ## 3. Admission Orders
 Use the ["all patient" Protocols page](https://nealbarshes-protocols.github.io/Protocols/Protocols_AllPatients/07_PostOpOrders_AllPatients/) **and** the [problem-specific Protocols page](https://nealbarshes-protocols.github.io/Protocols/) for full admission/pre-op/post-op order sets.

+## 4. Maintaining the inpatient list
+All cells should contain either text/numbers alone or a copied formula from another row in that same column.
+Except for yellow fill for the "ACTIVE PROBLEM" column (column F) of a "watcher", do NOT manually color fill cells; let the conditional formatting work.

-## 4. Presenting at Morning Report
+## 5. Presenting at Morning Report
 See [morning report](https://nealbarshes-protocols.github.io/Education/MorningReport.html) for advice on keeping it concise and focused.